Faculty of Ecumenical and Pastoral Studies

 The Seminary offers a formation pathway through the Faculty of Ecumenical and Pastoral Studies, extending theological and ministerial training to our brothers and sisters in Christ who may not share the same liturgical heritage, yet share a sincere call to serve in the vineyard of the Lord.

-Rooted in the Old Catholic tradition of openness, dialogue, and charity, this faculty seeks to equip Christian leaders, pastors, and lay workers with the intellectual, spiritual, and pastoral tools needed to serve faithfully in their respective communities.
+Rooted in the ancient apostolic tradition and teachings—characterized by openness, dialogue, and charity—this faculty seeks to equip Christian leaders, pastors, and lay workers with the intellectual, spiritual, and pastoral tools needed to serve faithfully in their respective communities.

 This faculty embodies the Seminary’s commitment to “Forming Hearts, Minds, and Spirits in the Light of Christ,” by fostering an environment of spiritual growth, academic excellence, and mutual respect among all who are called to minister in Christ’s name.